 The North East Link Project key elements, which are subject to ongoing design development, are described below.

-- Western Ring Road to Lower Plenty Road: From the M80 and Greensborough Bypass to the northern tunnel portal, this section would include a mixture of above, below and at surface road sections, with new road interchanges at M80, Grimshaw Street and Lower Plenty Road.
+- M80 Ring Road to Lower Plenty Road: From the M80 and Greensborough Bypass to the northern tunnel portal, this section will include a mixture of above, below and at surface road sections, with new road interchanges at M80, Grimshaw Street and Lower Plenty Road.

 - Tunnels: From the northern tunnel portal located just north of Lower Plenty Road to south of Manningham Road, twin tunnels would travel under residential areas, Banyule Flats and the Yarra River.
-Near each tunnel portal supporting tunnel infrastructure would be required, including ventilation structures, substations and associated infrastructure.
+Near each tunnel portal supporting tunnel infrastructure would be required, including ventilation structures and substations.
 This section would include a new interchange at Manningham Road.